 The power of trust, credibility and comfort when trying to calm a fearful employee or when influencing an entire organization cannot be overlooked.
 A comparison can be found in healthcare.
 We can become very fearful when experiencing symptoms that could be serious.
 A subsequent examination by a physician leads to the conclusion that we have nothing to worry about.
 The doctor’s opinion gives us comfort because it is based on their experience and training.
 In other words, their word gives us comfort because we trust them.
 We trust the expert, and it is this trust that gives us comfort.

 The challenge for security professionals is providing this same level of comfort when an employee or organization is experiencing fear.
-For security entities who provide human behavioral threat assessment we want the fearful employee to trust us, to believe in our opinion, based on science, (threat assessment software program, training and experience) that the threat is minor.
+For security entities who provide a human behavioral threat assessment, we want the fearful employee to trust us, to believe in our opinion, based on science, (threat assessment software program, training, and experience) that the threat is minor.
 To develop this trust and to provide comfort, the security professional needs to:

 - Security staff and their leaders need to exude confidence – professionally dressed, clean uniform (for those with a uniformed security presence) free of damage and avoiding unprofessional language.

 - Be a fast problem-solver – our critical stakeholders expect problems to be addressed; what leaves a lasting impression is when problems are solved quickly.

 - Promote credibility – based on training and experience; many have opinions but know you are the expert.

 - Familiarity breeds trustworthiness – they will come to trust and believe you.

 - Follow-through on commitments and bring resolution for those initially involved.

 - Speak to their fear.
 Know a rational appeal will probably not work because they are afraid.
 Assess appropriately.
 What services can you provide?